Skip to main content

 Buzio (Sea Snail Stew)

-Traditional seafood stew made with various shellfish like clams, mussels, and shrimp (though buzio specifically refers to sea snail), cooked in a tomato and coconut milk sauce.
-If you like fish and seafood more than meat, buzio is THE dish in Cape Verde.
-This slow-cooked food is typically made with mussels or sea snails and soy sauce.
-Not as hearty as cachupa, it's a better choice for a lighter lunch or dinner, and for festive meals.
+A seafood stew of clams, mussels, and shrimp (though buzio itself means sea snail), simmered in a tomato and coconut milk sauce.
+If seafood beats meat for you, this is the dish to order in Cape Verde.
+The slow-cooked version usually uses mussels or sea snails with soy sauce.
+It's lighter than cachupa, which makes it a good call for an easier lunch or dinner, or for a celebration meal.

 Canja (Chicken Soup)